 WRAP requires auditors to operate in their native countries, and monitoring firms are limited to audits in countries for which they have been approved.
-For country exceptions, the monitoring firm must request approval in writing from WRAP prior to an audit taking place.
+For country exceptions, the monitoring firm must request approval in writing from WRAP before an audit takes place.